 Liquidation value definition

 Liquidation value is the amount at which a company could sell its assets and settle liabilities on a rush basis.
 This is done in order to obtain cash as quickly as possible.
 The concept applies to the valuation of a business that is considering entering bankruptcy protection.
-There are two variations on the concept that can result in different liquidation values, which are noted below.
+There are two variations on the concept that can result in different liquidation values, which are as follows:

+Orderly basis liquidation value.
 The liquidation event is conducted on an orderly basis, where the seller spends a limited amount of time researching and evaluating possible buyers and their offers.
+This tends to result in a higher liquidation value.

 Related AccountingTools Course